srushti-714/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/Module_9_Lab.md

     ![](Images/lab9/Ex2_task2_step17.png)

-1. Refresh the page displaying the Azure portal and repeat the sequence of steps until you reach the **Prepare source** blade.
+1. Refresh the page displaying the Azure portal and navigate to reach the **Prepare infrastructure** blade.
 Ensure that both Hyper-V site and Hyper-V server have been added and select **Next**.

     ![](Images/lab9/Ex2_task2_step18.png)